JetBrains/kotlin/samples/torch/README.md

 will install it into `$HOME/.konan/third-party/torch` (if not yet done).
 One may override the location of `third-party/torch` by setting the `KONAN_DATA_DIR` environment variable.

-To build use `../gradlew build` or `./build.sh`.
+To build use `../gradlew assemble`.

     ./downloadMNIST.sh

-will download and unzip the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) of [70000 labeled handwritten digits](http://yann.lecun.com/exdb/mnist/) for training and testing a classifier.
+will download and unzip the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) of [70000 labeled handwritten digits](http://yann.lecun.com/exdb/mnist/) for training and testing a classifier (if not yet done).

 Then run

-    ../gradlew run
+    ../gradlew runProgram

 Alternatively you can run the artifact directly through

-    ./build/konan/bin/macbook/HelloTorch.kexe
+    ./build/bin/torch/main/release/executable/torch.kexe

-You may need to specify `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` to `$HOME/.konan/third-party/torch/lib` if the ATen dynamic library cannot be found.
+You may need to specify `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` environment variables to point to `$HOME/.konan/third-party/torch/lib` if the ATen dynamic library cannot be found.

 Even on a CPU, training should only take some minutes, and you should observe a classification accuracy of about 95% on the test dataset.